-This document includes links to informational resources created and maintained by other public and private organizations.
-The ASTSWMO Alternative Fuels Workgroup does not control or guarantee the accuracy, relevance, timeliness, or completeness of this outside information.
+This document includes links to informational resources created and maintained by other public and private organizations, as well as a compatibility search tool that draws from these resources.
+The ASTSWMO Emerging Fuels Task Force does not control or guarantee the accuracy, relevance, timeliness, or completeness of this outside information.
 Further, the inclusion of links to particular items in hypertext is not intended to reflect their importance, nor is it intended to endorse any views expressed or products or services offered by the author of the reference or the organization operating the server on which the reference is maintained.

-This document also includes case summaries highlighting possible examples of incompatible equipment on UST systems storing biofuels.
-All site-specific information provided in these summaries were prepared by individual State Tanks programs and provided to ASTSWMO for use in this compendium.
+This document also includes case summaries highlighting possible examples of equipment problems observed on UST systems previously storing motor fuels after changing to storing biofuel blends or ULSD.
+The actual cause of the problems were not documented and may not be the result of storing biofuel blends.
+All site-specific information provided in these summaries were prepared by individual State UST programs and provided to ASTSWMO for use in this compendium.
 ASTSWMO is not responsible for any of the information provided in the enclosed case summaries.